 - Identifying the ways substance use has made you powerless over your actions

 - Acknowledging that you struggle with an insufficiency sense of control that causes you shame or guilt

 - Understanding that right now, you’re incapable of identifying the barriers to get to sobriety

 - Accepting that you don’t know to manage the situation

 - Struggling with anxiety and frustration about your inability to perform previous activities without drugs or alcohol

 The Value of Powerlessness

-Stop linking powerless to weakness.
+Stop linking powerless to mental health weakness.
 The value of powerlessness is defining the problem.
 Unmanageability describes how that problem has affected your life.
-When we become helpless to unmanaged family, work, finances, health, or relationships, we experience the real sense of powerlessness.
+When we become helpless to unmanaged family, work, finances, health, or relationships, we experience a real sense of powerlessness.